lhennerley/SideTradeCA-02/README_WIP.md

 2. Select Customers from Birmingham or London
 3. Select Customers not from Birmingham
 4. Select Orders after 30th June 2019
-5. Select Orders equal to or greater £100
+5. Select Orders equal to or greater to £100
 6. Select Orders after 30th June 2019, and equal to or greater £100